 - 1. Original lessons are stored in the earth-analytics-lessons repo.
 This is where you will find .ipynb, .rmd and image files that are manually added to lessons.
 When a lesson is updated or an image is added to the repo, it triggers a build that produces a markdown file for the lesson and moves any related images. - 2.
 Once lessons are built, they are moved to the eds-lessons-website directory.
-This is where the final versions of the .md files and associated images (both manually added and autobuild created) live. - 3.
+This is where the final versions of the .md files and associated images (both manually added and auto-build created) live. - 3.
 The last step is temporary.
-Because the live website currently lives on earthlab.github.io, we will need to push files commited to the master branch of the eds-lessons repo to the live website. a smaller CI build is in place to move commits to master from eds-lessons-website.
+Because the live website currently lives on earthlab.github.io, we push files committed to the master branch of the eds-lessons-website repo to the live earthlab.github.io website.
+A smaller CI build is in place to process those commits.
+Most people will not need step 3.
+And it's very likely that you might not need step 2 either.